To read is to fly: It is to soar to a point of vantage which gives

 a view over wide terrains of history, human variety, ideas, shared

 The Library catalog may be found at http://uucwilibrary.com

 About 350 of the titles in our collection were donated by Rev. Kit Ketcham, UUCWI Minister from 2003 – 2012.
-In addition to her books on UU theology, living our UU values, ethics, religious & UU history, you will find many volumes on one of her favorite topics—how Christian belief has changed over the millennia since Jesus lived and taught in the 1st century.
+In addition to her books on UU theology, living our UU values, ethics, religious, and UU history, you will find many volumes on one of her favorite topics—how Christian belief has changed over the millennia since Jesus lived and taught in the first century.
 Authors on this topic include Karen Armstrong, Marcus Borg, John Spong, and Bart Ehrman—well known modern-day professors and theologians—whose understanding of Christian ideals, Kit believes, is much different than what you might have learned in Sunday School years ago.
 Their easily understandable work will shed light on many of your oldest questions about the Christian faith, which is one of Unitarian Universalism’s most important Sources.

 Another 200+ of the titles in our collection were donated by Don Cooper, PhD, a friend of our Congregation.
 His contributions are primarily reference books in nature and about the religions and religious thought that he felt were most important in our 21st-century context.
 As such, they serve as the nucleus of our church library.
-An additional 80+ titles are from the library of Reverend Wesley Veatch (now deceased) and approximately 100 titles from the library of Mary Ann & Tony Imkamp.
+An additional 80+ titles are from the library of Reverend Wesley Veatch (now deceased), and approximately 100 titles are from the library of Mary Ann & Tony Imkamp.

 For more information, contact committee chair Joan Gerteis: email@example.com.